How to train AI Models effectively

 Supervised Learning

 In supervised learning, the algorithm “learns” from the training dataset by iterating through a prediction of unknown variables.
 With supervised machine learning models, human work is needed to “train” the computer system by providing appropriate labels for input data.
 Looking back at our previous example, using a supervised learning model, the faces being input would be appropriately labeled and other items would also be input with the correct labels.
 This way, a reflection in a window wouldn’t be mistaken for a person.
+For visual data, this often requires specialized image annotation services to ensure accurate labeling.
 Another example of a supervised learning model is a travel prediction based on a daily commute.
 By training the model to understand the impact of weather and time of day, it can make more accurate predictions based on current conditions.

 Unsupervised Learning

 Unsupervised learning models work independently to find structures that might exist in unlabeled data.
 This pattern recognition can be useful in finding correlations in data that might not immediately be obvious, helping identify outliers’ worth further investigation.
-Unsupervised learning models are significantly faster to train but do still require human intervention to validate the output variables.
+From analyzing customer feedback through sentiment analysis using NLP to processing complex datasets, unsupervised learning models are significantly faster to train but do still require human intervention to validate the output variables.

 The three types of Unsupervised Learning are Clustering, Association Rule Mining, and Outlier detection.